StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 pip install -r requirements.txt
 ```
 ### Running the server
-NOTE: All shell commands from now on assume you are at the root of the project
+#### Note: All shell commands from now on assume you are at the root of the project and the virtual environment is active

 Now you can start up the backend locally